SmartDataAnalytics/Sparqlify/README.md

 * `platform.properties` This file contains configuration parameters that can be adjusted, such as the database connection.
 * `views.sparqlify` The set of Sparqlify view definition to use.

-The platform applies autoconfiguration to Pubby and Snorql:
+The platform *applies autoconfiguration to Pubby and Snorql*:
 * Snorql: Namespaces are those of the views.sparqlify file.
 * Pubby: The host name of all resources generated in the Sparqlify views is replaced with the URL of the platform (currently still needs to be configured via `platform.properties`)